mofanv/ButtonKit/README.md

 if (tfOut != "null") { System.out.println(tfOut);} // output if it is not null
 ```

+___
 **As a contrast**
-- So, if your have code at the beginning like this
+- So, if you have codes at the beginning like this:

 ```java
 import ...